Here is the list of breakouts coming to SPARK 2019!

 Sandra Matoushaya is a native of Zimbabwe and coordinates the Western PA Zimbabwe Partnership.
 She has always had a desire to help as many people as she can, in particular people from Zimbabwe.
 After receiving her Masters degree in international development, she had hoped to work for an Non-Governmental Organization (NGO) or non-profit to gain experience that could be applied in Zimbabwe.
 But God had other plans for her by providing the opportunity to work on the Conference staff.
 With the partnership not only does she assist in fundraising for projects in Zimbabwe, but helps to build relationships between Christians in both her native land and the United States.

-What’s the Big Deal?
-A Discussion on Racism and Empathy
+What's the Big Deal?
+A Discussion on Microagressions and Racism

 - Andrew Chung, YMT and UMC Global Ministries board member, and Sarah Gallagher, YMT